ShaoLeen/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name:
+Name: broken endpoint on backend-service

-Date:
+Date: 08.05.2025

-Subject:
+Subject: HTTP 500

-Affected Area:
+Affected Area: backend-service

-Severity:
+Severity: low

-Description:
+Description: The backend-app is monitored throug a service monitor related to backend-service seen in Jaeger and Grafana.
+While accessing the /error endpoint the backend-service is bringing up a HTTP 500 error as shown in the "simulated troubleticket error.png".

 ## Creating SLIs and SLOs